-Benthic chlorophyll-a varied markedly over time among the study sites (Figure ##).
-Levels of chlorophyll increased only slightly between June and October 2014, but increased dramatically during the months of December 2014 and February 2015 when a bloom of Cladophora glomerata was ongoing.
+Benthic chlorophyll-a varied markedly over time among the study sites (Figure 13).
+Levels of chlorophyll-a increased only slightly between June and October 2014, but increased dramatically during the months of December 2014 and February 2015 when a bloom of Cladophora glomerata was ongoing.

-Figure ##.
+Figure 13.
 Relationship between benthic chlorophyll-a and 6-month mean TP across each event.
 Event 1 (June 2014) and 2 (August 2014) are based on 2 and 4 month mean TP values, respectively, because 6 month data was not available.

-Benthic chlorophyll-a was reduced markedly by April 2015 following moderate storm flows that scoured much of the Cladophora off the stream bottom (Figure ##).
+Benthic chlorophyll-a was reduced markedly by April 2015 following moderate storm flows that scoured much of the Cladophora off the stream bottom (Figure 13, 14).
 Reduction in benthic algal biomass continued through the summer and fall of 2015 (events 7-10).
 During this period, many large precipitation events resulted in very high stream flows and heavy scouring of algae, but often disproportionately among sites.
 Between event 10 (early December 2015) and 11 (early February 2016), the historic flood occurred that resulted in a complete scouring of substrate to the extent that channel morphology at most sites did not resemble previous conditions.

 Despite the complete scouring following the historic flood, algal biomass recovered very quickly in by early February 2016, with some sites supporting levels up to 500 mg/m2.
 However, filamentous green algae was not abundant during this event, and it appeared to be mostly dominated by diatoms and cyanobacteria.
-Further, due to a complete elimination of grazing macroinvertebrates, particularly pleurocerid snails, and the dormancy of the dominant vertebrate grazers (stonerollers, Campostoma anomalum and Campostoma oligolepsis), the relationship between 6-month TP and algal biomass very closely resembled a theoretical growth-response curve, with a steep increase at low levels of TP and a gradual reduction in the slope (Figure ##, panel 11).
-By April 2016, Cladophora glomerata had become well established and contributed to even higher levels of algal biomass, with one site exceeding 1000 mg/m2 (Figures ## and ##, panel 12)
+Further, due to a complete elimination of grazing macroinvertebrates, particularly pleurocerid snails, and the dormancy of the dominant vertebrate grazers (stonerollers, Campostoma anomalum and Campostoma oligolepsis; Taylor et al. 2012), the relationship between 6-month TP and algal biomass very closely resembled a theoretical growth-response curve, with a steep increase at low levels of TP and a gradual reduction in the slope (Figure 14, panel 11).
+By April 2016, Cladophora glomerata had become well established and contributed to even higher levels of algal biomass, with one site exceeding 1000 mg/m2 (Figures 13 and 14, panel 12)

-Figure ##.
+Figure 14.
 Relationship between benthic chlorophyll-a and 6-month mean TP across each event.
-This figure is identical to figure ## except that the y-axis was truncated at 1000 mg/m2 so that the relationship between TP and benthic chlorophyll-a during periods outside the massive Cladophora blooms could be better visualized.
+This figure is identical to figure 13 except that the y-axis was truncated at 1000 mg/m2 so that the relationship between TP and benthic chlorophyll-a during periods outside the massive Cladophora blooms could be better visualized.

 The series of plots in the section Temporal patterns in stream discharge, nutrients, and algal biomass revealed the problem of relating nutrients to primary production or algal biomass.
-Despite the overall consistent levels of TP within a site over time, periods of high primary production can deplete TP and potentially cause the relationship between instantaneous measures of TP and algal biomass to break down.
+Despite the overall consistent levels of TP within a site over time, periods of high primary production depleted TP and caused the relationship between instantaneous measures of TP and algal biomass to break down.
 Thus, TP change points were estimated using means calculated at durations of 2, 4, 6, 8, 10, and 12 months.
-TP at these different durations were related to both instantaneous and mean chlorophyll-a (Figure ##, Tables ## and ##).
+TP at these different durations were related to both instantaneous and mean chlorophyll-a (Figures 16 and 17, Tables 4 and 5).

-Figure ##.
+Figure 16.
 Two-year mean TP (April 2014-2016) vs. 2 year mean benthic chlorophyll-a.
 The dashed red line corresponds to 0.037 mg/L TP, whereas the dotted lines correspond to 0.027 and 0.047 mg/L TP, respectively.